 Step 1

-Spread out your shower curtain on a large flat surface.
+Spread out your shower curtain on a large, flat surface.

-Tip – you may want to place a large piece of cardboard under your curtain in case the paint bleeds.
+Tip: You may want to place a large piece of cardboard under your curtain in case the paint bleeds.

 Step 2